dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_layered_responsability.md

 This layer has the following modules:
 - statistics

 *Even though **statistics** is implements in it's core, an engagement functionality, introducing an element of gamification to quizzes-tutor, it's ultimately a collection of data for analysis on the part of the end-user and therefore is in a separate layer, horizontal to the **Engagement** layer.
-These two layers are not allowed to use each other, since the engagement functionalities should follow the Separate Ways DDD principle, allowing them to evolve idependently (refer to **DMI3** in the [Uses View](module_view_uses.md)).*
+These two layers are not allowed to use each other, since the engagement functionalities should follow the Separate Ways DDD principle, allowing them to evolve idependently (refer to **DMI3** in the [Uses View's **Rationale**](module_view_uses.md#rationale)).*

 ### <span style="color:#0080ff">Engagement</span>
 This layer's responsability is associated with what we've been calling engagement functionalities, or in other words, the "activities" quizzes-tutor offers to promote the student engagement.